kitlangton/zio-start/README.md

 # zio-start

-An interactive ZIO app wizard.
+A wizard for generating new ZIO applications.